 1. Family History

-There is a high possibility that you will develop this addiction when you see your parents or a relative struggling with alcohol use disorder.
+There is a high possibility that you will develop this habit when you see your parents or a relative struggling with alcohol use disorder.
 Though it is perceived that biological and genetic factors play vital roles in alcoholism, it does not necessarily mean that you will grow up as an alcoholic.
 Seeing your family drinking casually and constantly can awaken your curiosity and the desire to drink.

 2. Stressful Life